 Factors to Consider in Personal Cash Flow Statement

+Account for regular and irregular income.
 A cash flow statement is designed to list all sources of income that affect your cash flow, not just your salary from your day job.
 Below this section is a list of income streams to consider adding to your cash flow statement.
 However, you should only add the income sources that are available for spending.
 For example, investment income and dividends are listed as forms of income, but you wouldn’t list those on your cash flow statement if they are in retirement accounts or are automatically reinvested.
+Dividends are also unique, in that many pay out quarterly or semi-annually.
+So you will want to note that on your projections if you rely upon dividend investments for cash flow.

+Track both regular and irregular expenses.
 On the same token, you need to record all expenses, including regular and irregular expenses.
-For example, some of your expenses may come quarterly, semi-annually, or annually.
+For example, some of your expenses, such as insurance, may come quarterly, semi-annually, or annually.
 You may wish to break those down into a monthly approximation (examples could include insurance premiums, taxes, homeowner’s association fees, investment contributions, etc.).
 Groceries and utilities are also expenses that can be approximated to smooth out your cash flow statement.

 The following is a list of income sources and expenses that you may wish to include in your personal cash flow statement.
 You will need to tailor it to your needs.